hku-systems/owl/readme.md

 ./bin/syz-manager -config=my.cfg
 ```
 You can also start it by adding "syzkaller" to owl.cfg, and simply type "python start.py".<br>
+If error "Could not access KVM kernel module: Permission denied" is reported, you may need to check priviledge setting of /dev/kvm and do chmod.<br><br>
 ### Build Ktsan Linux Kernel
 Ktsan is a kernel built to find races in kernel.
 ```
 cd $OWL/targets/ktsan
-make CC='../gcc7/install/bin/gcc' -j48
+make CC='../../compilers/gcc7/install/bin/gcc' -j48
 ```

-If error "Could not access KVM kernel module: Permission denied" is reported, you may need to check priviledge setting of /dev/kvm and do chmod.<br><br>

 This project contains source code of gcc 7.1.0($OWL/targets/gcc7), linux 4.13($OWL/targets/linux), apache 4.2. <br>
 They are the latest versions when we build this project.<br>
 If you want to use a newer version, for gcc and linux you can use following commands:<br>